christophihl/startupengineer/content/_repos/dat_sci_1/01_intro_r.md

 We will use GitHub to store your data and hand in your assignments through your personal website (github pages).
 To be able to do so, complete the following steps (detailed instructions below):

-1. Create a free github account.
+1. Create a free github account (if you do not have one already).

 <!-- DOWNLOADBOX -->
 <div id="header">Website</div>